 Still, the results were eye opening.
 “We expect that the responses will provide researchers, funders and participants with potential insights into study design and incentives to help participants stay in PD studies,” says Pat.
 “In fact, the results helped our team at Struthers to recognize the impact of simply saying ‘thank you’ to participants at each visit.
 It can make a difference.”

 Not only did the dream team provide insight into PD trials, they learned from each other’s expertise.

 “Kim and Libbe are an integral part of our team.
 We depend on their insight in our research endeavors,” noted Pat.
 Kim added, “By working closely with researchers, we have learned how dedicated they are to finding a cure and treatments for PD.
 Their commitment to helping people with PD is truly astounding.”

 Experts with the same goal — a dream team after all.

 - Support projects conducted by teams of researchers and patient advocates that have the potential to accelerate PD research.

 - In 2014, PDF supported four PAIR Leadership Awards with $20,000.
 They supported researcher-patient teams studying clinical trial retention (profiled here), telemedicine, the benefits of singing for PD, and strategies for building PD researcher-patient collaborations.

-- Application period is rolling and is open now.
+- Application period is rolling.